 Cotyledon orbiculata 'Cinderella'

-Cotyledon orbiculata 'Cinderella' is an evergreen, branching succulent with fleshy round leaves about the size of a silver dollar.
-As with the species the edges of the leaf are lined with red.
-Orange bell-shaped flowers dangle from flower stalks that rise above the foliage in the summer.
-This form was selected for its leaves and it seems more compact than the species, growing only up to 2 feet (60 cm) tall in a dense mound.
+Cotyledon orbiculata 'Cinderella' is a succulent shrub with fleshy round leaves about the size of a silver dollar.
+As with the species, the edges of the leaves are lined with red.
+This cultivar grows up to 2 feet (60 cm) tall and it seems more compact than the species.
+Flowers are orange, bell-shaped, and dangle from the stalks that rise above the foliage in the summer.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).